Where do you want to travel?

 Your journey will lead you to famous domestic and foreign beauty spots.

-While visiting on Zambian side of the falls you need to walk along the cliff opposite the waterfalls and can get completely soaked.
-The views of the waterfalls is little different on the Zimbabwe side than Zambian side, since you could see the front of the falls from a distance without getting soaked.
+While visiting on the Zambian side of the falls, you need to walk along the cliff opposite the waterfalls and can get completely soaked.
+The views of the waterfalls are little different on the Zimbabwe side than Zambian side since you could see the front of the falls from a distance without getting soaked.

-If you want to enjoy the world’s largest sheet of falling water plunging at it’s greatest volume then February to May, right after the region’s summer rains would be ideal time to visit.
+If you want to enjoy the world’s massive falling water to it’s highest volume then February to May, right after the region’s summer rains would be an ideal time to visit.

-I am visiting in the month of October knowing that the falls is less attractive but I have no choice.
-October through November at the end of the dry winter period – the water level is lowest and the weather is very hot and humid.
-Advantage is that low water levels guarantee you’ll have panoramic views without mist on both sides of the Falls, but the Zambian side may dry up and you may end up seeing bare rock face.
-Water flow on the Zimbabwean side is permanent but recedes in volume with the seasons.
+I was visiting in October knowing that the falls is less attractive, but I had no other choice.
+October through November at the end of the dry winter period – the water level is lowest, and the weather is hot and humid.
+But the advantage is that low water levels ensure that you will have unobstructed charming views without mist on both sides of the Falls, but the Zambian side dries up, and like me, you may end up seeing the bare rock face.
+On the other hand water flow on the Zimbabwean side is permanent but recedes in volume with the seasons.

 October average temperature in Livingstone is hot about 79 ºF (26 °C).